electricimp/Salesforce/examples/SmartRefrigerator/README.md

 First we will need to assemble the Electric Imp Developer Kit.
 The kit comes with (1) the imp001 card, which has a WiFi radio and micorocontroller which drives all the logic for the board, (2) the breakout board into which the card is plugged and (3) an environmental sensor "tail".
 A tail is a specific kind of board which clips onto the breakout board and provides a set of sensors and peripherals which are ready to use.
 For this project the environmental sensor tail will read temperature, humidity and light to determine the current state of your fridge.

 #### Hardware Setup
- - Plug the imp001 card into the breakout board slot.
+ - Plug the imp001 card into the breakout board slot
  - Connect the Env Sensor tail to the April breakout board
  - Power up your Imp with the USB cable and power adapter
  - The imp001 should now have power and be blinking amber/red